Dear GSAS Students,

 - Mark C. Elliott, Vice Provost for International Affairs, providing updates on Harvard’s travel policy

-- Jane Pickering, Director of Peabody Museum of Archaeology and Ethnology, providing an update on availability of museum resources
+- Jane Pickering, Director of Peabody Museum of Archaeology and Ethnology, providing an update on the availability of museum resources

 - Pamela Pollock, Derek Bok Center for Teaching and Learning, detailing remote teaching training plans for TFs, and Lisa Laskin, Office of Undergraduate Education, discussing remote teaching and TF roles